crystalgtaylor91/wheres-carmen/README.md

 ```

 ## Analytics
-Notes: I wasn't sure from the wording of the question whether this was supposed to be an aggregate of all months or broken down by month and year so i have broken down by month and year but to convert to aggregation of months in the analytics models I would simply remove date from the column specification and group by clauses
+Note: I wasn't sure from the wording of the question whether this was supposed to be an aggregate of all months or broken down by month and year so i have broken down by month and year but to convert to aggregation of months in the analytics models I would simply remove date from the column specification and group by clauses

 ### a.
 For each month, which agency region is Carmen Sandiego most likely to be found?
 See model [*analytics_mode_agency_region.sql*](https://github.com/crystalgtaylor91/wheres-carmen/blob/main/wheres_carmen_dbt/models/analytics/analytics_mode_agency_region.sql)